xdp-project/bpf-examples/pping/SAMPLING_DESIGN.md

 for that packet.
 Likewise, the per-flow information, like the time of the last timestamping, also needs to be global.
 Otherwise rate limit would be per-CPU-per-flow rather than just per-flow.

+In practice, packets from the same flow are apparently often handled by the same CPU, but this is not guaranteed, and therefore not something we can rely on (especially when state needs to be shared by both ingress and egress).
+Could try to use a CPU map to enforce this behavior, but probably not a great idea.

 ## Concurrency issues
 In addition to the performance hit, sharing global state between